 (iii) Credit and inventory risk

 The Group faces normal business risks associated with collection of trade receivables and inventory obsolescence.
 The Group's exposure to credit risks arises mainly from sales made to distributors and retailers in various geographical locations.
 The Group has tight credit control policies and procedures to evaluate the credit worthiness of customers before credit is granted and to prevent significant concentration of credit risk.
 The Group also has adequate policies and procedures to minimise the risk of inventory obsolescence.
 The risk of inventory obsolescence may arise from changes in consumer preference and technology.
 It is the Group's policy to maintain optimum inventory level at all times.
 Inventory level is monitored regularly and slow-moving inventories are quickly identified for early disposal.
-The Group has also put in place a 'supply chain management' system to procure inventories in an effective manner to prevent excess inventories on hand.
+The Group has also put in place processes to procure inventories in an effective manner to prevent excess inventories on hand.

 The financial risk management objectives and policies are discussed in Note 35 to the financial statements.